 On the other hand, one study reported that compared to women whose weight changed less than 5% during the two years prior to diagnosis, women who lost more than 5% of their weight had 2.9 times the risk of death from breast cancer.
 The group of women who lose weight before a breast cancer diagnosis includes those whose weight loss is tied to undetected metastasis of their disease.

-Obesity is linked to disease aggressiveness depending on menopausal status
+Obesity may be linked to disease aggressiveness

 Obese premenopausal women tend to be diagnosed with more aggressive disease than obese postmenopausal women.
 Evidence exists that while obesity does not appear to increase risk of premenopausal breast cancer, when such cancer does develop, it has an aggressive profile.
 There is conflicting evidence as to whether obesity increases the risk of triple negative or HER2 overexpressing (HER2+) subtypes in premenopausal women.
 However, obese premenopausal women tend to have larger tumors with higher tumor grade and stage than similar normal weight women.